Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Cystatin C versus creatinine in determining risk based on kidney function

 Cystatin C-based eGFR better predicts mortality and advanced kidney outcomes than creatinine-based eGFR alone.
-Combining both markers provides the best risk stratification.
+Using cystatin C, alone or combined with creatinine, strengthens the association between estimated GFR and the risk of death.

 A new equation to estimate glomerular filtration rate

 Foundational article introducing the CKD-EPI equation for eGFR estimation.
-This formula, more accurate than MDRD at higher GFR values, became the international reference.
+This formula, more accurate than MDRD at higher GFR values, served as the international reference until its 2021 revision.

 Combined association of creatinine, albuminuria, and cystatin C with all-cause mortality and cardiovascular and kidney outcomes